vEnhance/1802/src/gcd.typ

 ]
 It's still true (and indeed follows from the 3D version) that:
 #memo[
-  The curl of a conservative 2D vector field is zero.
+  The 2D scalar curl of a conservative 2D vector field is zero at every point.
 ]
 #figure(
   box(image("figures/gcd-cut-gc2.svg", width: auto), stroke: 1pt),